Charlotte Mason Inspired Pumpkin Unit Study

 With this in mind, here are some ways I like to integrate pumpkins into our homeschool as we dive into fall.

-Living books and narration
+Living books and narration for fall

 First and foremost, every good study begins with books!
 Gather the books from this list and put them in a basket in your living room to read aloud, or for your children to read independently throughout the week.
 After reading aloud, ask children to narrate what was read or act out a part of the story.
 You can also use these books during a pumpkin tea party, as a reference when questions come up about pumpkins, and for art and notebooking inspiration.